lowRISC/qemu/docs/opentitan/dtm.md

 * `-F` assume System Bus can cope with received data pace.
 This feature increases transfer data rate by bypassing SB status check.
-However it  may cause the transfer to fail in case System Bus becomes busy while data are transfered.
+However it  may cause the transfer to fail in case System Bus becomes busy while data are transferred.

 * `-f` specify the file to read from or write to when option `--mem` is used.
 Mutually exclusive with option `--data`.